 Queen Mary has made a strategic commitment to the highest quality of research.
-We have invested in this principle by systematically recruiting the best academics in their disciplines from around the world.
+They have invested in this principle by systematically recruiting the best academics in their disciplines from around the world.
 The results of the most recent national assessment of research – the Research Excellence Framework (REF 2014) – have confirmed our place in the very top group of research-led universities in the UK.
-Overall we were ranked 9th in the UK among multi-faculty universities and 5th in the UK for the percentage of our 3* and 4* research outputs.
+Overall we were ranked 9th in the UK among multi-faculty universities and 5th in the UK for the percentage of our 3 and 4 research outputs.

 Overlooking the Regents Canal, the student village at Mile End has lots of green space, and contains contemporary accommodation, a shop, a launderette, cafés, a bar and a Santander bank branch.
 Based at Mile End, the Queen Marys Students Union organises social and sporting activities, and is one of the most active students unions in the University of London.
-A state-of-the-art health and fitness centre allows our students to balance their academic studies with a healthy lifestyle.
+A state-of-the-art health and fitness centre allows the students to balance their academic studies with a healthy lifestyle.
 The gym includes a ladies-only gym, two studios, a squash court and a sports hall.